• About

 Most bird baths are rather shallow, so it’s a good idea to select plants that can handle some drought conditions.
 Unless you plan to keep a close eye on your bird bath planter, there’s a strong chance that it will dry out every once and a while.
 In full sun conditions, succulents are a great choice for bird bath planters.
 They can tolerate the heat and bright light and will be able to handle a few days here and there of dry soil.

 There are so many choices and styles of succulents.
-I recommend you mix and match colors for some contrast and textures – as the leaves of succulents come in many different shapes.
+I recommend you mix and match colors for some contrast and textures, as succulent leaves come in many different shapes.
 Be sure to read the labels and make sure you are getting succulents that prefer the type of light that your bird bath planter will be receiving.

 I decided to go with a purple and pink themed planter with a bit of chartreuse thrown in for contrast.
 I used the succulent Cotyledon mint frost which has a silvery leaf with a hint of pink at the tips and growing points paired with some pink-flowering moss rose, golden creeping jenny, and purple heart plants — and the moss rose was even on sale!